Toobam18/Toobam18/README.md

 🚧 What I’m Currently Working On

-Member of the OTU Robotics team, ARC Competition section, where I contribute to design and engineering efforts for competitive robotics.
+Member of the OTU Robotics ARC Competition team, where I contribute to design and engineering efforts for competitive robotics.

 This GitHub serves as a place to document my projects, coursework, and ongoing learning.